 “Disconnect” is one of my new favorite words.
 It nicely describes the split between two models of wine production: wines of commerce and wines of place.
 Whether a wine is of commerce or of a place can be determined by answering two simple questions: “Who grew the grapes?” and “Who made the wine?”
 If the answers are company names, there may be a disconnect from a somewhere (the place of origin) or a someone (who makes the wine) – and the wine is most likely commercial.
 If the ready answers are actual people’s names, the wine is likely of a place.
 Of course, there are gray areas between the two.
 Whether a product of commerce or of a place, wine comes to market through the same distribution channels so who sells it is not an indicator of a disconnect.
 Further, the label and the propaganda (shelf-talkers, back-labels sell-sheets, web-sites, etc.) don’t always tell you whether a wine is of commerce wine or of a place.

 If there’s a story associated with the wine, we tend to believe the story is true.
 We can be wrong.
-Take the “Lulu B.” wines from the Languedoc.
-At one time, you could Google “Lulu B.” and you’ll find a well-developed web-site where “Lulu” greets you with “Bonjour!” and introduces herself as the daughter of Rhone vigneron Louis Bernard.
+Take for example the “Lulu B.” wines from the Languedoc.
+At one time, you could Google “Lulu B. wine” and you’d find a well-developed web-site where “Lulu” greets you with “Bonjour!” and introduces herself as the daughter of Rhone vigneron Louis Bernard.
 Here the truth disconnect begins.
-There is a real vigneron named Louis Bernard who some years back he sold his Louis Bernard brand to Jean Claude Boisset, an international wine producer with properties in France and the US who makes an array of mostly high quality wines, and has just introduced a new brand called “Lulu B.” And while the real Louis Bernard has a daughter, she does not go by “Lulu B.” In fact, the cute 20-something “Lulu B.” on the web-site and wine label is a creation of Boisset to give a back story and credibility to a new product.
-Lulu B. is a commercial wine masquerading as a wine of place.
+There was a real vigneron named Louis Bernard who sold his Louis Bernard brand to Jean Claude Boisset, an international wine producer with properties in France and the US who makes an array of wines (some of high quality and some less so).
+Boisset introduced a (then) new brand called “Lulu B.” And while the real Louis Bernard has a daughter, she does not go by “Lulu B.” In fact, the cute 20-something, beret wearing “Lulu B.” of the web-site and wine label is a creation of Boisset to give a back story and credibility to a new commercial product masquerading as a wine of place.

 Conversely, a wine of place can look commercial.
-Peace Red (and Shiraz and Chardonnay) are well-packaged, value-priced wines from the Riverland of Australia.
+Peace Red is a well-packaged, value-priced wine from the Riverland of Australia.
 The label shows a peace sign formed of human figures.
 It doesn’t show you that Andrew Peace is the grower/winemaker or that Peace Red is perhaps the quintessential entry-level Aussie red blending Grenache, Shiraz, Mourvedre (Mataro), and Cabernet Sauvignon into a quaffable but character-full wine for everyday consumption at an impossibly low price.
-Despite the fact that they are more fruit-driven than terroir-driven, bargain-priced, and commercially packaged, Peace wines are connected to a place and to an identifiable grower and winemaker.
+Despite the fact that they are more fruit-driven than terroir-driven, bargain-priced, and commercially-packaged, Peace wines are connected to a place and to an identifiable grower and winemaker.
 They are wines of place.

 Wines of Place